Located in the Cotswolds, Bourton on the Water is one of the most beautiful villages in England. A day out in Bourton-on-the-Water is a must!

 The food is excellent and varied, so you’ll find burgers and noodles on the same menu.
 This makes it a great spot for families or anyone who isn’t sure what they’re in the mood for.
 The restaurant is open from 9 am – 9 pm.

 13. Cotswold Antiques & Tea Room

 Places to visit Bourton on the Water?
-If you have ever wanted to explore an Aladdin’s Cave, then this is the place to go.
-Not only is it two shops in one, Cotswold Antiques & Tea Room and The Looking Glass, but the two shops are overflowing with treasures.
+If you have ever wanted to explore Aladdin’s Cave, then this is the place to go.
+Not only are there two shops in one, Cotswold Antiques & Tea Room and The Looking Glass, but the two shops are overflowing with treasures.
 You can find collectables, antiques and retro memorabilia.